rollbar/docs/tools/bitbucket.md

 2. If you have not yet connected to your Bitbucket account, click on Connect to Bitbucket and complete the authorization process.
 3. Select a repository from the list of available repositories, enter the branch (default is 'master') and a project root within the repository (usually this can be left blank - [click here](../source-control#serverroot) for more details), then save the settings.

-#### Configure your notifier

-In order to let our servers know that you want it to try linking your stack trace to the files on BitBucket you should send the "server.root" key.
-A lot of the time that can be "/", to indicate that all files can be linked to a file in BitBucket.

-All official Rollbar notifiers can send this key.
-See the documentation for your notifiers to learn exactly how.

-An additional benefit of correctly setting the server root is that any strings of vendor code in your stack trace, portions that don't come from a subdirectory of your server root, will be collapsed.
-This lets you focus on where your code went wrong.
-It also improves how Rollbar groups that error.
-We strip off the server root from your code where possible before using the filenames as part of the grouping fingerprint.
-This means you can host the code from varying locations on your servers, and still correctly see otherwise identical errors as part of a single group.

-Code that is considered in-project because of the 'project_package_paths' key will *not* be linked to BitBucket at this time.

 ### Viewing Bitbucket Source Code from Rollbar
 Once you've successfully connected to a Bitbucket repository, Rollbar error tracebacks and deploy reports will include links to specific lines of code and revisions in your repository.